nate-kirschner/SimpliSafe-Technical-Assessment/README.md

 ## Implementation

-I implemented the class TicTacToe.
+I implemented the class TicTacToe in src/TicTacToe.java.
 It defines the public enum GridSpace which is either an X, O, or EMPTY representing how a grid space in the tic tac toe board can be filled.
-The constructor takes a 2d ArrayList of GridSpace which is stores in a private field variable as the grid.
+The constructor takes a 2d ArrayList of GridSpace which it stores in a private field variable as the grid.

 ## Methods